nkspb/python-projects/README.md

 <b>partial_pdf</b> - Extract a specific range of pages from a PDF file.

 <b>palindromes</b> - Find palindromes in a dictionary file.

+<b>coin_toss_alt</b> - Find out how many flips are needed on average
+for a coin to land on a both a heads and a tails.